RoyPritam/Auction-System/README.md

 # Overview
-Online Auction is a Live Bidding platform built on ## 'ReactJS' ##where users can bid for any Products.
+Online Auction is a Live Bidding platform built on ReactJS where users can bid for any Products.

 # Usage